 When the 9/11 terrorist attack on the World Trade Center impacted Bob's family-owned custom software business, they moved the company to downtown Fort Worth, where he and Nancy, his wife of 59 years, and their family now operate three family businesses.

 Bob serves as President of two companies, oooMsgs, Inc., a digital advertising company, and History Partners, Inc., consultants in promoting historical awareness, as well as President of MyComancheria Institute, a nonprofit in Cache, Oklahoma.
-He also serves voluntarily as President of West Texas Trails Association and sheriff (President) of Fort Worth Westerners Corral and is a member of West Texas Historical Association, South Texas Historical Association, Texas State Historical Association, and Oklahoma Historical Society.
-He is currently serving voluntarily as the Event Producer of the Lone Star Cowboy Poetry Gathering held every 3rd Thu-Sat in February in Alpine, Texas.
+He also serves voluntarily as President of the Texas Chapter of the Great Western Cattle Trail Association, President of West Texas Trails Association, and sheriff (President) of Fort Worth Westerners Corral.
+Memberships in other historical associations include West Texas Historical Association, South Texas Historical Association, Texas State Historical Association, and Oklahoma Historical Society.
+He produces events, such as the Lone Star Cowboy Poetry Gathering held every 3rd Thu-Sat in February in Alpine, Texas; the Quanah Medicine Mounds Gathering in Quanah, Texas; Quanah Parker Day events in Texas; and the Annual Horsehead Crossing Celebration on the Pecos River.